rrthomas/pforth/README.md

 ## Acknowledgements

-Thanks to Hanno Schwalm for improved 0=, U< and U> primitives for the ARM version, and to the authors of RISC Forth, the first Forth system I studied closely, which inspired me to write pForth.
+Thanks to the authors of RISC Forth, the first Forth system I studied closely, which inspired me to write pForth.

 ## Bugs and comments